cortesana/WolframOrWolfram/README.md

-# Wolframio, never heard of her.
+# Wolfram, never heard of her.